celeritas-project/geant4-sandbox/README.md

 * `-v`: Opens the Qt GUI.
 * `-n N`: Runs N events.
+* `-f [filename]`: Selects a user-specified ROOT output filename.
+If not provided, the filename will be automatically defined as "rootout.root".
 * `-p [flag]`: Prints information according to the selected flag:
   * `aux`: Auxiliary information.
   * `phys`: Full list of physics constructors.